KalebChristie/KalebChristie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Experence
+# Experience

-Shape

 ​​Love Crust Pizza: Food Truck Cashier ​​2021-2023​

 High pressure fast pase envirment

-Interacting with Customers in professional manor
+Interacting with Customers in professional manner

 Worked with team and help fill other rolls on the fly as needed